unbit/uwsgi-docs/Options.rst

 Set lazy mode (load apps in workers instead of master).

 This option may have memory usage implications as Copy-on-Write semantics can not be used.
+When ``lazy`` is enabled, only workers will be reloaded by uWSGI's reload signals; the master will remain alive.
+As such, uWSGI configuration changes are not picked up on reload by the master.

 .. _OptionLazyApps: